 Finding these angels is a little tougher than going on a TV show, but searching with local business groups is one way to start.
 Some businesses are forming to focus on this area and to mentor the young business and its leaders to success.

 Teams or businesses built up in the heat of a startup culture are quick to grow and just as fast to fall apart, with lots of outside influence.
-These types of business are higher risk than an organically grown business.
+These types of businesses are at higher risk than an organically grown business.

 Most companies require more finance, and there are many ways of finding it.
 But, finding the right funding for your company requires clear planning.
 Perhaps applying for every type and only choosing the right one for your business.